ben-clegg/gradeer/README.md

 Gradeer uses [Apache Ant](https://ant.apache.org/) to compile and execute Java solutions.
 We have tested Gradeer with Ant 1.10.5.
 Ant can be installed by `sudo apt install ant` on Ubuntu.

-Ensure that you set the `ANT_HOME` environment variable to the location of your installed ant binary, e.g. `/usr/share/ant/bin/ant`.
+Ensure that you set the `ANT_EXECUTABLE` environment variable to the location of your installed ant binary, e.g. `/usr/share/ant/bin/ant`.

 #### PMD